PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Introduction

 In \cite{Balan,Bandeira,Bodmann,Heinosaari}, several sets of authors investigate the fundamental limits of phase retrieval problem, with the goal of finding necessary or sufficient conditions on the minimum number of measurements needed to guarantee that the solution is unique.
 In summary, $4n-4$ measurements are shown to be sufficient \cite{Bodmann}, and $4n - o(n)$ measurements are necessary \cite{Heinosaari} to reconstruct any signal perfectly.

 We now review some relevant literature on compressive phase retrieval.
 To the best of our knowledge, the first algorithm for compressive phase retrieval was proposed by Moravec \emph{et al.} in \cite{Baraniuk}.
 This approach requires knowledge of the $\ell_1$ norm of the signal, making it impractical in most scenarios.
-The authors in \cite{Tarokh} showed that $4K-1$ measurements are theoretically sufficient to reconstruct the signal, but did not propose any algorithm.
-The ``PhaseLift'' method is also proposed for the sparse case in \cite{Sastry} and \cite{Li}, requiring $\mathcal{O}(K^2\log(n))$ intensity measurements, and having a computational complexity of $\mathcal{O}(n^3)$, making the method less practical for large-scale applications.
-The alternating minimization method in \cite{Sanghavi} can also be adapted to the sparse case with $\mathcal{O}(K^2\log(n))$ measurements and a complexity of $\mathcal{O}(K^3n \log(n))$.
-Compressive phase-retrieval via generalized approximate message passing (PR-GAMP) is proposed in \cite{Rangan}, with good performance in both runtime and noise robustness shown via simulations without theoretical proofs.
+The authors in \cite{Tarokh} showed that $4K-1$ measurements are theoretically sufficient to reconstruct the signal, but did not propose any low-complexity algorithm.
+This number was later improved to $4K -2$ in \cite{wang2014phase,akccakaya2015sparse}.
+The PhaseLift method is also proposed for the sparse case in \cite{Sastry} and \cite{Li}, requiring $\Theta(K^2\log(n))$ intensity measurements, and having a computational complexity of $\mathcal{O}(n^3)$, making the method less practical for large-scale applications.
+In \cite{bandeira2013near}, the authors propose an efficient algorithm based on polarization method that is able to stably reconstruct any $K$-sparse vector from $\Theta(K \log(n))$ noisy intensity measurements with complexity polynomial in $n$.
+The alternating minimization method in \cite{Sanghavi} can also be adapted to the sparse case with $\Theta(K^2\log(n))$ measurements and a complexity of $\mathcal{O}(K^3n \log(n))$.
+Compressive phase retrieval via generalized approximate message passing (PR-GAMP) is proposed in \cite{Rangan}, with good performance in both runtime and noise robustness shown via simulations without theoretical justification.